-The Training School for Nurses, in connection with the University Hospital at San Francisco, offers a five-year curriculum leading to the degree of Bachelor of Science in addition to the Certificate of Graduation from the School.
-Normally the work of the first two years is taken in the College of Letters and Science at Los Angeles or Berkeley, two of the remaining three years in the University of California Training School for Nurses in San Francisco, with the fifth and eighth semesters in the College of Letters and Science, Berkeley.
-For further information concerning this curriculum and concerning a three-year curriculum leading to the Certificate of Graduation alone, see the Announcement of the University of California Training School for Nurses, Parnassus and Third avenues, San Francisco.
+The Training School for Nurses, in connection with the University Hospital at Berkeley, offers a five-year curriculum leading to the degree of Bachelor of Science in addition to the Certificate of Graduation from the School.
+Normally the work of the first two years is taken in the College of Letters and Science at Los Angeles or Berkeley, the next two years in the Training School, and the final year in the Undergraduate Division at Berkeley.
+For further information concerning this curriculum and concerning a three-year curriculum leading to the Certificate of Graduation alone, see the Announcement of the California Training School for Nurses, Parnassus and Third avenues, San Francisco.

-Registered nurses may receive the degree Bachelor of Science in three years upon completing with an average grade of not less than "C" the work for the Junior Certificate in the College of Letters and Science at Los Angeles or at Berkeley.
-The program at Los Angeles is suggested below; for definite Junior Certificate requirements see page 59.
+Registered nurses may receive the degree Bachelor of Science in three years upon completing with an average grade of not less than "C" the work for the junior certificate in the College of Letters and Science at Los Angeles or at Berkeley.
+The program at Los Angeles is suggested below; for definite junior certificate requirements see page 57.
+The third year is to be taken at Berkeley.

-See also page 85 of this Catalogue concerning curricula in Public Health, Public Health Nursing, and Nursing Education.
+See also page 81 of this Catalogue concerning curricula in Public Health, Public Health Nursing, and Nursing Education.